 Now to sync any media click the media and open popup menu, click Sync.

 Select the device that you want to share your media with.

 One of the best parts is that you can format media that you’re sharing.

 Now select the media server from your other device.
-In my case, I have shared media with my smartphone and now I will sync on my phone.
+In my case, I have shared media with my smartphone and now I will sync it on my phone.

 First, install Plex on your device.
 You can install the Plex client on all major devices.

-Now you can see below my server is online and I have libraries available to sync.
+Now you can see below that my server is online and I have libraries available to sync.
 Remember?
 I shared Movies.
 Now I can sync it here.

 Because the media is first converted by the server before being sent to the client device, syncing is very fast on a normal Internet connection.
 And the quality is still very high.

 You can also change the video quality.
 The maximum quality is the quality you set while sharing media.

 You can tweak settings in your client and server app to fit your needs.
 You may do it yourself, it’s easy.